 LiveSwitch connections are extremely secure once established, provided the signaling layer is also secure.
 Since the certificate fingerprints must be signaled in the SDP offer/answer blobs, a weakness in the signaling layer allows the possibility of a man-in-the-middle attack.
-For LiveSwitch, it is the Gateway that provides the signaling layer, and when installed on a server with a trusted SSL certificate, LiveSwitch's Gateway uses TLS encryption (HTTPS/WSS).
-The LiveSwitch Gateway also allows you to provide rate limiting, blacklisting, and whitelisting of client connections through a token-based registration model.
+For LiveSwitch, the Gateway provides the signaling layer; and when installed on a server with a trusted SSL certificate, LiveSwitch's Gateway uses TLS encryption (HTTPS/WSS).
+LiveSwitch Gateway also allows you to provide rate limiting, block listing, and allow listing of client connections through a token-based registration model.
 Managing these registration tokens is an application-level security concern.
-We recommend an authenticated API endpoint on your own authentication server to generate and deliver registration tokens to the client securely at runtime as requested.
-For DDoS protection, it's recommended to use a third-party service like CloudFlare.
+LiveSwitch recommends an authenticated API endpoint on your own authentication server to generate and deliver registration tokens to the client securely at runtime as requested.
+For DDoS protection, it's recommended to use a third-party service such as CloudFlare.

 TURN Traffic Concerns and Secure TURNS

 The percentage of time that WebRTC traffic is established over relay (TURN) varies greatly depending on the network environment.
 For example, TURN may not be required in many home networks, but in more restrictive corporate networks, where symmetric NAT is normal, requiring TURN is far more common.
-In general, we estimate 20%-30% of connections use TURN.
+In general, LiveSwitch estimates 20%-30% of connections use TURN.

 When connecting to a TURN server, clients are authenticated by username and password.
 Managing these credentials is an application-level security concern.
-We recommend an authenticated API endpoint on your own authentication server to deliver these credentials to the client securely at runtime as requested.
+LiveSwitch recommends an authenticated API endpoint on your own authentication server to deliver these credentials to the client securely at runtime as requested.

-For added security, you can force all traffic through TURN, which guarantees that clients cannot learn information about each others' private networks (optionally including their WAN IP).
+For added security, you can force all traffic through TURN.
+This guarantees that clients can't learn information about each others' private networks (optionally including their WAN IP).

 When TURN is in use, all data flows through the TURN server.
-Before sending data to the TURN server, clients first encrypt it using the keys exchanged via DTLS and then prepend a TURN header with destination address information.
-The TURN server can only read the header, as it does not have access to the keys necessary to decrypt the payload.
-TURNS provides an additional level of layer of security on top of this (for TCP only) by securing the TCP stream with TLS.
-By doing this, the entire stream is encrypted, which includes the TURN headers (and re-encrypts the payload).
+Before sending data to the TURN server, clients first encrypt it using the keys exchanged through DTLS and then prepend a TURN header with destination address information.
+The TURN server can only read the header, as it doesn't have access to the keys necessary to decrypt the payload.
+For TCP, TURNS provides an additional level of layer of security on top of this by securing the TCP stream with TLS.
+By doing this, the entire stream is encrypted, which includes the TURN headers and re-encrypts the payload.
 The TURN server is still not able to decrypt the payload, but by encrypting the entire stream, the headers are now safe from packet sniffers.
 This allows the traffic to pass through stateful packet inspection in routers that would otherwise block non-HTTPS traffic.